 Boston Contempt of Court Lawyer

-Contempt of Court Explained
+Understanding Contempt of Court

 Technically, you can file for contempt at any stage of litigation so long as you have a court order.
 For example, you might have received temporary orders from a judge regarding support or child custody that last only for the duration of the divorce.
 If your spouse violates them, you can seek contempt.
 The same is true when you receive permanent orders at the completion of the divorce process.

-Civil and Criminal Contempt
+Civil vs. Criminal Contempt

-Speak with a Boston Contempt of Court Attorney Today
+Consult a Boston Contempt of Court Attorney

 What now?